 Some beginner violin students prefer to rent a violin before they commit to purchasing one.
-After all, you want to make sure you actually enjoy playing the instrument prior to making the investment.
+After all, it’s not easy to know what’s the best violin for beginners, and you want to be sure you actually enjoy playing the instrument prior to making the investment.

 However, if you are eager to purchase a student violin, then allow us to help.
 Choosing the right violin brand can be difficult, as there are many options available.
 It’s important to know what to look for and where to begin your search.
 While you want to stay within a certain budget, you also don’t want to compromise on quality.
 What’s more, you want a violin that’s going to last and retain its value.
 And should you purchase it online or go to the store to try it out first?

-To help guide you through this complicated process of finding good violin brands, we’ve rounded up the top five violin brands for beginner and intermediate students along with some tips and tricks on how to successfully purchase a violin.
+To help guide you through this complicated process of finding good violin brands, we’ve rounded up the top five violin brands for beginner and intermediate students along with some tips and tricks on how to successfully purchase the best violin for beginners.
 Follow our guide to find the perfect violin for you.